ToF-/CodeKatas/word-ladder/src/general-approach.md

 How would we solve this problem by hand?

+Let's suppose we are to search a word ladder between _truck_ and _train_.

+~ruck  -> t
+t~uck  -> r
+tr~ck  -> track, trick, truck
+tru~k  -> truck, trunk
+truc~  -> truce, truck

+the words adjacent to truck are: track, trick, trunk, truce

+~rack  -> brack, crack, track, wrack trac~  -> trace, tract

-let's suppose we are given a list that is limited to 10 words :
+Let's suppose we are given a list that is limited to 10 words :

 _cab_, _cat_, _cog_, _cot_, _dab_, _dag_, _dam_, _doc_, _dog_, _dot_.